-- (i) Expiration. - (1) This temporary rule expires on the effective date of the permanent rule adopted to replace this temporary rule. - (i) Use of Leave for Adoptions or Foster Care Placements. - (1) When a child is given up for adoption or placed in foster care, from that point forward, the birth parent shall continue to be eligible for the paid parental leave listed in Subsection (d) or (e). - (2) When a prospective adoptive parent or foster parent expects an adoption or - placement, but it does not occur, it does not produce paid parental leave under - this Section.
-However, if the employee requires leave for bereavement, other available leave balances shall be utilized in accordance with the agency's leave policies.

-- (j) Miscarriage and Stillbirth - (1) When a fetus dies before 12 weeks of the pregnancy is complete, it is not a Qualifying Event for paid parental leave under this Section. - (2) When a fetus dies after the 12th completed week of pregnancy, but before childbirth is complete: - (A) If the birth parent meets the eligibility requirements in Subsection (c) of this Section, the birth parent may receive the paid parental leave listed in Subsection (d) or (e) of this Section.
-This leave is eight weeks for a full-time eligible state employee.

-(3) When a child dies after childbirth is complete, each parent of the child who meets the eligibility requirements in Subsection (c) of this Section shall receive the full paid parental leave listed in Subsection (d) or (e).
-The paid parental leave will not be ended at the time of the child's death.

-(A) If the birth parent meets the eligibility requirements in Subsection (c) of this Section, the birth parent may receive the paid parental leave listed in Subsection (d) or (e) of this Section.
+- (5) Leave usage must be recorded in the same required increments as all other time. - (6) If the employee requires leave before the actual birth or adoption due to medical reasons or to fulfill legal adoption obligations, other available leave balances shall be utilized in accordance with the agency's leave policies.
+Paid Parental Leave shall not be used prior to the Qualifying Event. - (i) Use of Leave for Adoptions or Foster Care Placements. - (1) When a child is given up for adoption or placed in foster care, from that point forward, the birth parent shall continue to be eligible for the paid parental leave listed in Subsection (d) or (e). - (2) When a prospective adoptive parent or foster parent expects an adoption or placement, but it does not occur, it does not produce paid parental leave under this Section.
+However, if the employee requires leave for bereavement, other available leave balances shall be utilized in accordance with the agency's leave policies. - (j) Miscarriage, Stillbirth, and Death After Childbirth - (1) When a fetus dies during the first twelve weeks of pregnancy, it is not a Qualifying Event for paid parental leave under this Section. - (2) When a fetus dies during or after the thirteenth week of pregnancy, but before childbirth: - (A) If the birth parent meets the eligibility requirements in Subsection (c) of this Section, the birth parent may receive the paid parental leave listed in Subsection (d) or (e) of this Section.
+This leave is eight weeks for a full-time eligible state employee. - (3) When a child dies after childbirth, each parent of the child who meets the eligibility requirements in Subsection (c) of this Section shall receive the full paid parental leave listed in Subsection (d) or (e).
+The paid parental leave will not be ended at the time of the child's death. - (A) If the birth parent meets the eligibility requirements in Subsection (c) of this Section, the birth parent may receive the paid parental leave listed in Subsection (d) or (e) of this Section.
 This leave is eight weeks for a fulltime employee.

 (4) In any of the situations above, if the employee requires leave for bereavement or recovery, other available leave balances shall be utilized in accordance with the agency's leave policies.

 History Note: Authority G.S.
 115D-D and G.S.
+126-8.6;

-126-8.6; Temporary Amendment Eff.
-July 1, 2023 Amended Eff:\\\\\
+Temporary Adoption Eff.
+July 1, 2023